timescale/docs/self-hosted/upgrades/upgrade-pg.md

 |TimescaleDB&nbsp;2.0|&#10060;|&#10060;|&#10060;|&#10060;|&#10060;|&#9989;|&#9989;|&#10060;|&#10060;
 |TimescaleDB&nbsp;1.7|&#10060;|&#10060;|&#10060;|&#10060;|&#10060;|&#9989;|&#9989;|&#9989;|&#9989;|

+PostgreSQL 17.1 [introduced a breaking change][postgres-breaking-change] that is incompatible with TimescaleDB.
+When you build from source, best practice is to build with PostgreSQL 17.2 and higher.
+Do not build against PostgreSQL 17.1.
+Users of  [Timescale Cloud](https://console.cloud.timescale.com/) and platform packages for Linux, Windows, MacOS, Docker, and Kubernetes are unaffected.

 You cannot upgrade TimescaleDB and PostgreSQL at the same time.
 You upgrade each product in the following steps: